miguelriemoliveira/RustBot/README.md

 ## <a name="quickstart"></a>Quick Start

 * Connect all inter-cables (processing unit box <--> gimbal camera box), 2 POE ethernets, 1 USB, and 1 Power Cable
+* Connect the power cable to the processing unit box.
+* Wait until gimbal camera box stop of bipping (attention the gimbal camera box must be keep stable for the gyro calibration)
 * Connection of an external PC
  * Option 1, connection with wifi hotspot
    * Connect the WiFi access point (TP-LINK), if there is available internet by ethernet connect the ethernet cable and then the the power transformer.